scotch-io/scotch-box/README.md

 Technically you could also use a Vagrant Plugin like [Vagrant Hostmanager][15] to automatically update your host file when you run Vagrant Up.
 However, the purpose of Scotch Box is to have as little dependencies as possible so that it's always working when you run "vagrant up".

-## Setting SSH-Default-Directory
+## Setting public as SSH-Default-Directory

-If your first command after `vagrant ssh` is `cd /var/www/public` than you can add the folowing lines to your Vagrantfile under the `config.vm.hostname = "scotchbox"`
+If your first command after `vagrant ssh` is `cd /var/www/public` than you can add the following lines to your Vagrantfile under the `config.vm.hostname = "scotchbox"`

-    # change ssh-login-dir
+    # change ssh-default-directory
     # 1. fix error: 'stdin: is not a tty'
     config.vm.provision "fix-no-tty", type: "shell", privileged: false, inline: "sudo sed -i '/tty/!s/mesg n/tty -s \\&\\& mesg n/' /root/.profile"
-    # 2. add actual ssh-login-dir
+    # 2. add ssh-default-directory
     config.vm.provision "change ssh-login-dir", type: "shell", inline: "sudo echo \"# Goto public\ncd /var/www/public\"  >> /home/vagrant/.bashrc"

 *The 'fix-error' is an optional command to remove the error `stdin: is not a tty` on `vagrant up`.
 It's a 'Bug' in Ubuntu without effect on the process.
-The Fix is inspired by and explained on: [foo-o-rama.com/vagrant--stdin-is-not-a-tty--fix.html](http://foo-o-rama.com/vagrant--stdin-is-not-a-tty--fix.html).*
+The Fix is inspired by Nathan/[Andy Shinn](https://github.com/andyshinn) and explained on: [foo-o-rama.com/vagrant--stdin-is-not-a-tty--fix.html](http://foo-o-rama.com/vagrant--stdin-is-not-a-tty--fix.html).*

 ## Configuration